 After World War II, declining milk prices gradually cut into farming profits, and the once-thriving community became largely residential.
 Those seeking work traveled south to Owego and Binghamton.
 But with the decline of Southern Tier industry in the ’80s, more of the hamlet’s inhabitants looked to Ithaca and Cornell University for employment A large number of the residents who don’t farm, work at Cornell or Borg-Warner Automotive.

-The biggest events today?
+The biggest event today?
 Trout season in April brings hundreds of the region’s fishermen to West Branch Creek because it is regularly stocked by state hatcheries.
-The Speedsville Enduro dirt bike race in August draws hundreds of motorcyclists from around the country.